The Children of Noisy Village (film)

 The Children of Noisy Village (Alla vi barn i Bullerbyn) is a Swedish film which was released to cinemas in Sweden on 6 December 1986, directed by Lasse Hallström, based on the books about The Six Bullerby Children by Astrid Lindgren.

 A sequel, More About the Children of Noisy Village, premiered the following year.
-The two movies were then reworked into a 7 episode TV-series that was broadcast in 1989.
+Both films were later reworked into a seven-episode TV-series that was broadcast in 1989.